hmsk/hubot-esa/README.md

 ## Installation

+### Add to your Hubot project

 ```
 $ npm install hubot-esa --save
 ```

-And then add `hubot-esa` to your `external-scripts.json`.
+Then add `hubot-esa` to your `external-scripts.json`.

 Also you need some variables to environment your Hubot runs.

-### Add to your Hubot project
+See below.

 ### Base Settings